 Digital Adoption means attaining a state where an individual is capable enough to utilize an application, software, or tools to its fullest capacity or the potential to carry out a variety of digital processes.
 Digital adoption of W&S can be measured in the following terms:

-Percentage of citizens using digital channels for W&S charge payment
+Percentage of citizens using digital channels for W&S charge payment;

-Percentage of citizens using digital channels for accessing services
+Percentage of citizens using digital channels for accessing services;

-Percentage volume of applications from different channels
+Percentage volume of applications from different channels; and

-Percentage of connections allocated digitally within SLG
+Percentage of connections allocated digitally within SLG.

 Percentage of receipts issued within SLB